brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 in this article - more on that later.

 NOTE: I'm using the term "RP2040" here in a general sense.
-Everything described will also work on the RP2350, as well as other ARM Cortex-M0-based systems.
+Everything described will also work on the RP2350.

 # Background: The SWD Interface and Debugging Basics